 This option allows to narrow down an ad campaign to mobile users of a particular gender.
 Naturally, just like with any kind of advertising such targeting is aimed to market goods specifically to females and males.

-Now let’s take a look at the list of top mobile ad networks of 2020 we’ve compiled for app developers and mobile business owners to find the right one to work with.
-To compile this list we researched the major players in the mobile advertising field, included companies that offer the wide range of ad formats and targeting options, as well as robust statistics and good technical support.
+Take a look at our list of top mobile ad networks for app developers and mobile business owners, and find the right one to work with.
+To compile this list, we researched the major players in the mobile advertising field, including companies that offer a wide range of ad formats and targeting options, as well as robust statistics and good technical support.